Review of "Tribute to Gilbert Duprez:

 "One of today’s most thrilling tenors, John Osborn is in constant demand on the world’s most prestigious opera stages.
 His gorgeous voice is particularly noted for its magnificent top end.
 Who better, then, to present an album devoted to Duprez’s seminal influence on vocal technique for tenors?"

-Becoming a specialist in the French repertoire, Mr. Osborn has performed Roméo in Roméo et Juliette by Charles Gounod (Salzburger Festspiele, Bruxelles' Palais de Bozarts, and Arena di Verona); Prince Léopold in La Juive by Fromental Halévy (Opéra National de Paris; Dutch National Opera; Opernhaus Zürich; Bayerische Staatsoper München); Raoul de Nangis in Les Huguenots (La Monnaie de Munt Bruxelles; Dresdner Semperoper and Grand Théâtre de Genève); and Jean de Leyde in Le prophète by Giacomo Meyerbeer (Aalto Musiktheater Essen; Capitôle de Toulouse); Werther in Werther (Frankfurt am Main) and Des Grieux in Manon by Jules Massenet (Teatro Colón Buenos Aires; Opéra de Lausanne); Hoffmann in Les contes d’Hoffmann by Jacques Offenbach (Salle Pleyel de Paris; Opéra de Lyon; Dutch National Opera; and Teatro San Carlo di Napoli; Gran Teatre de Liceu); Nadir in Les pêcheurs de perles by Georges Bizet (debut Royal Opera House Covent Garden; Gran Teatre de Liceu); Faust in Charles Gounod's Faust (Opéra des Nation, Genève); Faust in La damnation de Faust by Hector Berlioz (Orchestre de Radio France, Paris); and most recently, has been having huge successes as Cellini in Hector Berlioz’s masterpiece Benvenuto Cellini in a critically acclaimed production by Terry Gilliam (Dutch National Opera in Amsterdam; his debut at the Teatro dell’opera di Roma, where he was recently awarded the "Franco Abbiati Award" (Italian Critics); and his debut at the Teatre Liceu in Barcelona, where he was also awarded “Best Male Singer” in the Critical Awards by the “Los amics del Liceu”) Season 2015/2016; and the Opéra National de Paris at the Bastille.
+Becoming a specialist in the French repertoire, Mr. Osborn has performed Roméo in Roméo et Juliette by Charles Gounod (Salzburger Festspiele, Bruxelles' Palais de Bozarts, and Arena di Verona); Prince Léopold in La Juive by Fromental Halévy (Opéra National de Paris; Dutch National Opera; Opernhaus Zürich; Bayerische Staatsoper München); Raoul de Nangis in Les Huguenots (La Monnaie de Munt Bruxelles; Dresdner Semperoper and Grand Théâtre de Genève); and Jean de Leyde in Le prophète by Giacomo Meyerbeer (Aalto Musiktheater Essen; Capitôle de Toulouse); Werther in Werther (Frankfurt am Main) and Des Grieux in Manon by Jules Massenet (Teatro Colón Buenos Aires; Opéra de Lausanne); Hoffmann in Les contes d’Hoffmann by Jacques Offenbach (Salle Pleyel de Paris; Opéra de Lyon; Dutch National Opera; Teatro San Carlo di Napoli; Gran Teatre de Liceu); Nadir in Les pêcheurs de perles by Georges Bizet (debut Royal Opera House Covent Garden; Gran Teatre de Liceu); Faust in Charles Gounod's Faust (Opéra des Nation, Genève); Faust in La damnation de Faust by Hector Berlioz (Orchestre de Radio France, Paris); and most recently, has been having huge successes as Cellini in Hector Berlioz’s masterpiece Benvenuto Cellini in a critically acclaimed production by Terry Gilliam (Dutch National Opera in Amsterdam; his debut at the Teatro dell’opera di Roma, where he was recently awarded the "Franco Abbiati Award" (Italian Critics); his debut at the Gran Teatre del Liceu in Barcelona, where he was also awarded “Best Male Singer” in the Critical Awards by the “Los amics del Liceu”) Season 2015/2016; and the Opéra National de Paris at the Bastille.